Five-day Walking Challenge 2021: WALKING SUPERPOWERS

-This year’s challenge will focus on the walking superpowers that benefit individuals, communities and the planet.
+Our last challenge focused on the walking superpowers that benefit individuals, communities and the planet.
 Check out the event highlights.

-Each day pupils will be introduced to a brand new ‘Walking Superpower’ taking the form of a fun comic-book inspired design.
+Each day pupils were introduced to a brand new ‘Walking Superpower’ taking the form of a fun comic-book inspired design.

 ARE YOU UP FOR THE CHALLENGE?

-Each pupil will be challenged to travel sustainably (walk, scoot, cycle or Park and Stride) to school every day for one week using our fun and interactive wallchart and stickers to log their journeys.
+Each pupil is challenged to travel sustainably (walk, wheel, scoot, cycle or Park and Stride) to school every day for one week using our fun and interactive wallchart and stickers to log their journeys.

-Each class will work collectively to make as many active journeys to school as possible across the week.
-Each day you will record the number of active journeys made on the classroom wallchart and learn about a new aspect of the theme (walking superpowers for our 2021 theme).
-Individual activity diaries, daily stickers and end of week pupil rewards will complement this activity, reinforcing the benefits and keeping children engaged.
+Each class works collectively to make as many active journeys to school as possible across the week.
+Each day, the number of active journeys made are recorded on the classroom wallchart as pupils learn about a new aspect of the theme (walking superpowers for our 2021 theme).
+Individual activity diaries, daily stickers and end of week pupil rewards complement this activity, reinforcing the benefits and keeping children engaged.

 Classroom packs contain resources for up to 30 pupils and are available in KS1/P1-3 and KS2/P4-7 variants, featuring differing, age-appropriate curriculum-aligned activities.